microsoft/BotBuilder-Samples/experimental/orchestrator/README.md

 Conversational AI applications today are built using disparate technologies to fulfill language understanding (LU) needs e.g. [LUIS][1], [QnA Maker][2].
 Often, conversational AI applications are also built by assembling different [skills][3] each of which fulfill a specific conversation topic and can be built using different LU technologies.
 Hence, conversational AI applications typically require LU arbitration/ decision making to route incoming user request to an appropriate skill or to dispatch to a specific sub-component.
 Orchestration refers to the ability to perform LU arbitration/ decision making for a conversational AI application.

-[Orchestrator][18] is a [transformer][4] based solution that is heavily optimized for conversational AI applications.
+[Orchestrator][18] is a [transformer][4] based solution that is optimized for conversational AI applications.
 It is built ground-up to run locally with your bot.

 ## Scenarios
 **Dispatch**: Orchestrator is a successor to [dispatch][5].
 You can use Orchestrator instead of the current [dispatch][5] solution to arbitrate across your [LUIS][1] and [QnA Maker][2] applications.
 With Orchestrator, you are likely to see: